patricksongzy/neural-net/README.md

 ```

 ## Problems
-* The Plot.java file is a mess, but is not essential to the program.
-It was merely created to show a general idea of training progress.
 * Variable naming in GRU is not completely correct (as they should be named to represent before-activation derivatives ie. if `y_t = x_t * w_t;` and `x_{t + 1} = activation(y_t);` then the "before-activation" derivative would be `dx_{t + 1}/dy_t`).
 I was unable to come up with proper variable names. (dhRaw is used [Here](https://gist.github.com/karpathy/d4dee566867f8291f086))
 * Models are all sequential.
 Non-sequential models would have to create new layers.
 (TODO)
 * R-CNN, GAN and Inception-Resnet are still TODO.